DeclanChidlow/vale.rocks/src/posts/i-got-a-flipper-zero.md

 One thing I was worried about was that the novelty of the device would wear off quickly, and I wouldn't touch it again.
 Well, the novelty did wear off, but what it was replaced with is arguably better.
 Utility.
 The Flipper has taken the position of my keys and wallet in my right jean pocket.

-The device is slated as a "multi-tool device for geeks" on the official website, and I don't think a better description could be written.
+The device is slated as a 'multi-tool device for geeks' on the official website, and I don't think a better description could be written.
 Much like a multitool, it's something I _always_ want on me.

 I think the multitool branding also sets expectations right.
 You don't buy a multitool expecting it to replace your toolbox.
 You buy a multitool expecting a compact jack of all trades that is convenient to pocket.
 It isn't a replacement for specialised tools; it's a convenient, versatile supplement to them.